worldline/angular-security-training/docs/csp/csp-pw.md

 ```

 Note : Implement a CSP wrapper class (used by the CSPResource class) with 2 attributes :
-    - "config" : stores the complete Content-Security-Policy
+    - `config` : stores the complete Content-Security-Policy
-    - "nonce" : stores the nonce
+    - `nonce` : stores the nonce

 - Remove the csp configuration loaded from the SecurityConfiguration.java if any